MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/index.md

 - Optional Task: Collaborate using Pages

-### <a href="https://microsoftlearning.github.io/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Unlicensed/index_1.html" target="_blank">MS-4012: Microsoft Copilot Interactive Experience (US Gov - Unlicensed)</a>
+### <a href="https://microsoftlearning.github.io/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Unlicensed/index_1.html" target="_blank">MS-4012: Microsoft Copilot Immersion Experience (US Gov - Unlicensed)</a>

-In this interactive module, you'll experience firsthand how Microsoft Copilot can streamline your workflow.
+In this immersion module, you'll experience firsthand how Microsoft Copilot can streamline your workflow.
 Through a series of exercises, you'll learn to use Microsoft Copilot to generate innovative ideas, create compelling branding, and analyze the competitive landscape, all while boosting productivity and strategic insights.

 You'll perform three tasks: